clc80/FlightInstructorLessonPlans/README.md

 # FlightInstructorLessonPlans

 ## User Story to TDD
-As a flight instructor I want to be able to customize a lesson plan for any student.
+As a flight instructor I want to be able to customize or create a new lesson plan for any student.

 ### Scenario
 From a list of flight maneuvers I can select different ones to add to today's lesson plan.
 When finished with the selection I can press the done button and be taken to a different page I can share with my student.